YOUR DOCTOR’S PRIORITIES

 - The State Medical Practice Acts.
 These stifle competition, protect outdated and dangerous practices, reduce access to care and raise the cost of health care.
+They are also unconstitutional in the United States, in our view.
 For details, read The Case Against Medical Licensing.

 - Early 20th century laws that outlawed Community Health Organizations.
 The American Medical Association did not like this excellent way of delivering health care because these organizations hired doctors and paid them a salary instead of fees for services.